Executive Vice President, National Air Traffic Controllers Association

-Trish Gilbert has served as the National Air Traffic Controllers Association’s seventh executive vice president since she was first elected in September 2009.
-In both March 2012 and March 2015, Gilbert was re-elected by acclamation to a second and third three-year term, respectively.
-In July 2018, Gilbert won re-election for an unprecedented fourth term.
-Gilbert is the first executive vice president in NATCA’s history to serve more than two terms.
+Trish Gilbert has served as the National Air Traffic Controllers Association’s seventh Executive Vice President since she was elected in September 2009.
+Gilbert was re-elected to a fourth three-year term in July 2018 for an unprecedented fourth term as NATCA executive vice president.

 Working as a team with NATCA President Paul Rinaldi, Gilbert has helped lead and oversee NATCA’s comprehensive efforts to build successful working relationships with the Federal Aviation Administration (FAA), Department of Transportation (DOT), the aviation industry, the AFL-CIO, and members of Congress that have resulted in excellent progress on aviation safety.
-Her efforts include serving on many boards and committees: the FAA’s Drone Advisory Committee (DAC), the FAA/NATCA Collaborative Steering Committee, the Aero Club of Washington Board of Governors, the National Aeronautic Association Board of Directors, Director of the NATCA Charitable Foundation, the Vice Chair of the International Transport Workers’ Federation (ITF) Air Traffic Services Committee and the International Federation of Air Traffic Controllers’ Associations (IFATCA) Equality, Diversity and Ethics Task Force.
+Her efforts include serving on many boards and committees: the FAA’s Drone Advisory Committee (DAC), the Aero Club of Washington Board of Governors, the National Aeronautic Association Board of Directors, Director of the NATCA Charitable Foundation, the Vice Chair of the International Transport Workers’ Federation (ITF) Air Traffic Services Committee and the International Federation of Air Traffic Controllers’ Associations (IFATCA) Equality, Diversity and Ethics Task Force and IFATCA’s representative on the International Civil Aviation Organization (ICAO) Remotely Piloted Aircraft Systems Panel (RPASP).
 Gilbert served for two years on the IFATCA Constitution and Administration Committee (CAC) and then another year on IFATCA’s Finance Committee (FIC).
 Gilbert also sits on the AFL-CIO Political Committee, Legislative/Policy Committee, and the Committee on Women Workers.
-She is also the former Labor Chair and is still a current member of the FAA National Employee Involvement Committee, which was tasked with modeling collaborative behavior, providing leadership, sharing best practices, and developing templates regarding pre-decisional involvement and cooperation.
+She is also a former and founding member of the FAA/NATCA Collaborative Steering Committee.
+She still is a current member and was the original Labor chair of the FAA National Employee Involvement Committee, which was tasked with modeling collaborative behavior, providing leadership, sharing best practices, and developing templates regarding pre-decisional involvement and cooperation.

 In May 2018, at its annual Women in Aviation Scholarship luncheon, the American Association of Airport Executives (AAAE) honored Gilbert by announcing the creation of a new permanently-endowed scholarship in her name.